rohithsankepally/rohithsankepally.github.io/_posts/2020-02-29-Kafka-Architecture.md

 ---

 [Apache Kafka](https://kafka.apache.org/) is a *distributed* *streaming* platform.
 Well known for its scalability & fault tolerance, *Apache Kafka* is extensively used to build real time data pipelines and streaming applications.
 It was originally developed by [LinkedIn](https://www.linkedin.com/) and was later open sourced through [Apache](https://www.apache.org/) Foundation.
+Apache Kafka is widely used in production by well known companies like Uber, Netflix, Twitter, Spotify, LinkedIn etc. You can find the complete list [here](https://cwiki.apache.org/confluence/display/KAFKA/Powered+By).
+In a recent [article](https://engineering.linkedin.com/blog/2019/apache-kafka-trillion-messages) published by LinkedIn, more than 7 trillion messages are processed per day which serves as a testament to Kafka's scale.

 <p align="center">